Mariners activate infielder Tim Lopes and reliever Brandon Brennan from the injured list

 Austin Adams (lat strain) is throwing out at 140 feet and getting close to throwing off the mound.

-Ryon Healy underwent hip surgery on Tuesday.
+Ryon Healy underwent hip surgery Tuesday.
 But the team had no details on the procedure.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.